YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the element, unless `force` option is set.
 1. Scroll the element into view if needed.
 1. Use [Page#mouse](./page#mouse) to double click in the center of the element, or the specified `position`.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
 Note that if the first click of the `dblclick()` triggers a navigation event, this method will throw.

 If the element is detached from the DOM at any moment during the action, this method throws.

 When all steps combined have not finished during the specified `timeout`, this method throws a `TimeoutError`.
 Passing zero timeout disables this.

-> NOTE: `elementHandle.dblclick()` dispatches two `click` events and a single `dblclick` event.
+**NOTE** `elementHandle.dblclick()` dispatches two `click` events and a single `dblclick` event.

 ## dispatch_event